ROCm/device-metrics-exporter/docs/installation/deb-package.md

     wget https://repo.radeon.com/amdgpu-install/6.3.4/ubuntu/jammy/amdgpu-install_6.3.60304-1_all.deb
     ```

-    ```{info}
-    Please note that the above url will be different depending on what the latest version of the drivers are and your Operating System
+    Please note that the above url will be different depending on what version of the drivers you will be installing and type of Operating System you are using.
-    ```

 2. Install the driver: